Skip to content

-Crime novels are incredibly popular among millions of readers around the world.
+Crime novels are prevalent among millions of readers around the world.
 We are obsessed with the suspense they provide, that adrenaline rush, and the heartbeat that rises as the mystery unfolds.
 We unconsciously engage with the story that we feel so relieved (or utterly frustrated) when we finally know how Mrs McCarthy got the snake venom to kill her friend even though she had never made it outside her tiny neighbourhood.

 Ah!
 This is a legal addiction.

-Speaking of that, no one can mention crime fiction without recalling the world’s most meticulous and intelligent yet arrogant detective, Sherlock Holmes.
+No one can mention crime fiction without recalling the world’s most meticulous and intelligent yet arrogant detective, Sherlock Holmes.
 This character appeared for the first time in the late 19th century and has ever since lived.
 It crossed borders, reached every culture and mesmerised readers, or should we say hypnotised them, that they forgot to pay proper attention to the person who brought this character into existence in the first place, Sir Arthur Conan Doyle.

 Sherlock Holmes Museum